DavidScicluna/react-concentration/README.md

 # Concentration Game

-Concentration is a matching card game.
-For the player to win, the user needs to match all the cards by matching 2 of the same icon type.
+Concentration is a card matching game.
+To win, the player has to match all the cards by pairing the ones that contain the same icon.
 Built with [React JS](https://reactjs.org).

 ## Features
   1. Sound effects